Games (Chuckii Booker song)

 "Games" is a song by American R&B singer Chuckii Booker, from his second studio album Niice 'n Wiild.
 The single spent one week at number-one on the U.S. Billboard Hot R&B/Hip-Hop Songs chart and peaked at number sixty-eight on the U.S. Billboard Hot 100.
+It was sampled in Return of the Mack by Mark Morrison in 1996.